linas/learn-experiments-en/run-18/README.md

 So here we go.

 files
-* `r18-pairs.rdb` -- block-counted pairs, for fanfic only.
+* `r18-pair-plain.rdb` -- block-counted pairs, for fanfic only.
+  No marginals; counted with the pre-marginal code.

 Bringup Notes